boggydigital/mac-gaming-guides/common/unity-porting.md

 - If the output doesn't contain lines with that version - it's likely that you've got a wrong version and need to re-download the correct one: see [Determine Unity version](#determine-unity-version) and [Download Unity](#download-unity).

+## Problems with graphics API

+If the game is using an incompatible Graphics API (like DirectX11) you can try changing it to OpenGl, Vulkan, or Metal by adding one of these flags at running Unity Player:

+- For Metal: `-force-metal`

+- For OpenGl: `-force-glcore` or `-force-glcoreXY` where `XY` is the version number

+- For Vulkan: `-force-vulkan`

+For more information check [Unity Standalone Player command line arguments](https://docs.unity3d.com/Manual/PlayerCommandLineArguments.html)

 ## Missing libraries (`Fallback handler could not load library`)

 In some cases you should check Player log file and see if the libraries are in the wrong location, in that case move the libraries to the listed path.